sivashankarreddybeeram/Capestone-Project/README.md

 USB drives are ubiquitous in incident response, malware forensics, and regulatory audits.
 Knowing how file systems respond to deletion and recovery operations prepares professionals for high-stakes investigations.

+### Target Audience and Relevance

+This project is intended for digital forensics practitioners, system administrators, pen-testers, and cybersecurity students interested in file system benchmarking and practical data recovery.

 ---

 ## 🌟 Project Highlights